tttmmmyyyy/fixlang/BuiltinLibraries.md

 ##### `type Destructor`

-`Destructor a` is a boxed type which has two fields `value : a` and `dtor : a -> ()`, where the latter field is called destructor.
+`Destructor a` is a boxed type which is containing a value of type `a` and a function `a -> ()` which is called destructor.
-The destructor function will be called when a value of `Destructor a` is deallocated.
+When a value of `Destructor a` is deallocated, the destructor function will be called on the contained value.
-Note that the inner value of type `a` itself may be still alive after the destructor function is called.

 Typically, this type is used to manage resources allocated by C function in Fix's world.
 ```